0xmoei/allora-testnet/README.md

 > We get points by running a worker
 >
 > The points are 0 for everyone right now and we are not sure that we are 100% fine
+>
+> I will update everything here, so we make sure that we will gain points

 ## Install dependecies
 ```console